Crisis in Central America

 Often having to flee in great haste, asylum seekers leave nearly everything behind, including their friends, family all their belongings and a stable source of income.
 Upon arrival in their country of asylum, Central American refugees struggle to find a home and a job to support themselves and their families.
 Most are mourning the loss of and separation from family members and long to be reunited with them and build a new life together.

-Voluntary donations help fund UNHCR initiatives that provide immediate assistance to Central American refugees such as cash grants for rent and basic necessities, legal assistance for those beginning the lengthy asylum application process, and counselling to help refugees recover from the traumatic experiences they have endured.
+Voluntary donations help fund UNHCR initiatives that provide immediate assistance to Central American refugees such as cash grants for rent and basic necessities, legal assistance for those beginning the lengthy asylum application process, and counseling to help refugees recover from the traumatic experiences they have endured.

 Generous donor support will help us fulfill our commitment to providing refugees in the NTCA access to basic needs and necessities, while also helping us implement support systems for long term community empowerment and self-reliance.
 Join us as we help asylum communities offering displaced Central Americans a safer future, free from the constant threat of indiscriminate violence and extortion.

 “Displacement is a huge challenge but also an opportunity for social transformation.
 Despite the horrors they have endured, refugees discover strength and resilience while in displacement.
 We need to empower them to contribute to their future and becoming agents of change.” – UNHCR Assistant High Commissioner for Protection Volker Türk.

 Help us deliver emergency aid to refugees in Central America

 Central American refugees who have fled horrific violence in the Northern Triangle are struggling for the basic necessities of life.
 Your monthly donation helps fund critical programs and resources to support families forced to flee.

 Life in the North of Central America

 Refugees who have managed to escape El Salvador, Honduras and Guatemala are united by a common, horrifying, thread.
 They have witnessed atrocious violence by heavily-armed gangs operating with near-impunity as security forces turn a blind eye, making the NTCA one of the deadliest places on earth.